wawrzynek-eq/arch-kata/readme.md

 4. **User Training and Adoption**: Ensuring that staff are adequately trained to use AI tools and that they adopt the new technology.
    - **Mitigation**: Provide comprehensive training programs and ongoing support.
 Foster a culture of innovation and openness to new technologies.

-### Financial Feasibility

-1. **Cost-Benefit Analysis**: The long-term benefits of reduced manual grading costs and improved efficiency outweigh the initial investment.
-2. **ROI**: A detailed return on investment (ROI) analysis indicates positive financial outcomes within a reasonable timeframe.

 ### Risk Analysis

 1. **Technical Risks**: Potential issues with AI model accuracy, integration challenges, and system performance.